featured image

 • houseboats

-Accommodation advertised as holiday accommodation and/or held out as suitable for holiday or leisure use is always treated as holiday accommodation and is standard rated for VAT purposes.
+Accommodation advertised as holiday accommodation and/or held out as suitable for holiday or leisure use is always treated as holiday accommodation and is standard-rated for VAT purposes.

 Holiday vs off-season

-However, VAT is not charged on holiday accommodation let during the off-season provided it is let as residential accommodation for more than 28 days and the accommodation is in a location where the holiday trade is seasonal.
-The holiday season normally lasts from Easter until the end of September, although some areas, such as London and Edinburgh, are not regarded as having a seasonal holiday trade as they have large numbers of visitors throughout the year.
-Rental of holiday accommodation in areas with all year-round visitors is subject to VAT.
+However, VAT is not charged on holiday accommodation rentals during the off-season, provided it is leased as residential accommodation for more than 28 days, and the accommodation is in a location where the holiday trade is seasonal.
+The holiday season normally lasts from Easter until the end of September.

 A tenancy agreement or similar evidence is required to show that the accommodation was occupied for residential purposes only and, therefore, qualifies for VAT exemption if rented for over 28 days out of season.